mahdi-hamdii/DevopsDoc/Kubernetes/cks.md

   - `10255`: Serves API that allows unauthenticated read-only access.
 - By default, kubelet allows all unauthenticated users to call its apis and this behavior can be changed by setting the flag `--anonymous-auth=false` in `kubelet.service` or in the `kubelet-config` file.
 - **Authentication**:
+  - **Generating Certificate for a new Cluster Admin Process**:
+    - `openssl genrsa -out jane.key 2048`
+    - `openssl req -new -key jane.key -sub "/CN=jane" -out jane.csr`
+    - create the CSR object by specifying the `groups` to which user belong, the `usages` and a base64 encoded certificate that we just generated under `request` field.
+    - `kubectl certificate approve jane`
   - `Certificate X509`: In order to do this you have to pass `--client-ca-file=/path/to/ca.crt` and in the curl command you have to now pass `--key` and `--cert`
   - `API Bearer Token`:
 - **Authorization**: The default authorization mode is `--authorization-mode=AlwaysAllow` and to change this behavior we have to change the value to `authorization-mode=webhook`